 3 hours.
-A study of marriage and the family from a sociological perspective, including historical, cross-cultural, and economic backgrounds.
+Course is a study of marriage and the family from a sociological perspective, including historical, cross-cultural and economic backgrounds.
 A Christian faith perspective will emphasize the worth of people, the importance of the family as a place of nurture, and the gift of marriage.
 (Identical to SOCI 323 and HLTH 323.)